emtreila/GRAPHS/assignment-3/README.md

 2. Use a **priority queue (min-heap)** to explore **inbound** edges.
 3. Keep track of the **shortest known distances** from each vertex to the destination.
 4. Reconstruct the shortest path once the source vertex is reached.

-This approach ensures the **lowest-cost path** is found efficiently using only valid inbound transitions.

 ---